-III.6.9.
+III.69.
 Description of the remuneration policy for management and supervisory bodies as referred to in Article 26-C of the Securities Code

-As an issuer of shares admitted to trading on the regulated market, REN is subject to Portuguese Securities Code as amended by Law 50/2020 of 25 August, as well as to the recommendations of the IPCG Code of 2018, as amended in 2020.
-With regard to the modifications made by Law no. 50/2020, of 25 August, the report on remuneration for the purposes of the Article 26-G of the Securities Code, as it stands, is attached to this document.
+As an issuer of shares admitted to trading on the regulated market, REN is subject to Portuguese Securities Code as amended by Law 50/2020 of 25 August, as well as to the recommendations of the IPCG Code.
+With regard to the modifications made by Law No 50/2020, of 25 August, the report on remuneration for the purposes of the Article 26-G of the Securities Code, as it stands, is attached to this document.

-Therefore, on one hand, in the interest of transparency and legitimacy of the setting of the remuneration policy (according to the say-on-pay principle, internationally recognized with regard to good corporate governance) and, on the other hand, for purposes of compliance with legal provisions and recommendations, the Remuneration Committee submitted the remuneration policy for corporate bodies for the term of office of 2021-2023.
+Therefore, on one hand, in the interest of transparency and legitimacy of the setting of the remuneration policy (according to the say-on-pay principle, internationally recognized with regard to good corporate governance) and, on the other hand, for purposes of compliance with legal provisions and recommendations, the Remuneration Committee submitted the remuneration policy for corporate bodies for the term of office of 2024-2026.

-On April 27, 2023, the proposal of remuneration policy of the corporate bodies presented by the Remuneration Committee was approved by a majority of 99.12% at the General Meeting, which includes the elements described in article 2 of article 26-C of the Securities Code.
+On May 9 2024, the proposal of remuneration policy of the corporate bodies presented by the Remuneration Committee was approved by a majority of 99.87% at the General Meeting, which includes the elements described in article 26-C (2) of the Securities Code.